siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 \mathbf{J}(\mathbf{r}).
 $$

-It is not yet parameterized by time.
-It relates one registered distribution to another.
+Current relates one registered distribution to another.

 The energy field $u$ tells us how much energy is present.
+The current
-The current $\mathbf{J}$ tells us how one present distribution is reconfigured into another.
+$\mathbf{J}$ tells us the way one distribution reconfigures into another.